 Exploitative and degenerative brand cultures tend to focus around the notions of scarcity and competitive advantage, whereas a regenerative brand culture understands how collaborative advantage can foster shared abundance.

-Regenerative brands can thus create a win-win-win at level of individual, community and planet.
+Regenerative brands can thus create a win-win-win at the level of individual, community, and planet.

 As an illustrative example, we can see how ‘Dirt is Good’ (OMO detergent) becomes a truly regenerative brand by speaking to our eco-centricity instead of our ego-centricity at the level of individual, community, and planet.